 The sweet potato is native to Central and South America but has been cultivated in many tropical countries for thousands of years.
 It was introduced into the United States during the colonial era and is now widely grown in warm climates worldwide.

-The sweet potato is often confused with the yam, a different plant belonging to the Dioscoreaceae family.
+Sweet potato types are often confused with yams, a different plant belonging to the Dioscoreaceae family.
 The term “yam” generally refers to any starchy tuberous root vegetable used for food in the tropical and subtropical regions of Africa, Asia, and Oceania.

 ⬇️ Table of Contents